 What are examples of USP virtualized applications?

-Within the connected home, there are several use cases for virtualized application deployment which we’ll explore further in our next USP blog posts:
+Within the connected home, there are several use cases for virtualized application deployment which is explored further in part 3 of our USP blog series:

 • Security Suite: Run antivirus scans and checking for phishing from suspicious URL links

 • Parental Control: Allow a parent to limit a child's device internet access to specific hours (e.g. 8:00 AM - 9:00 PM)

 • Wi-Fi Optimization: Gather in-home Wi-Fi network data to detect connectivity issues and automatically optimize for specific traffic, such as gaming

 • Home Protection: Home systems monitoring to alert of any issues (e.g. smoke/CO2, water leakage, and intruder detection)